This week we remember Pentecost, the time when the Holy Spirit came in power to God’s people.

-Jesus was anointed to bring good news to the poor and broken.
+Jesus was anointed to bring Good News to the poor and broken.
 He came to set the captives free.
-He came to usher in a time of God’s underserved favour and grace, where all people could come back into a close walk with God.
+He came to usher in a time of God’s undeserved favor and grace, where all people could come back into a close walk with God.

 Acts 10:38 confirms, “how God anointed Jesus of Nazareth with the Holy Spirit and power, and how he went around doing good and healing all who were under the power of the devil, because God was with him.”

 Jesus, filled with the Holy Spirit, went around doing good and healing all who were oppressed and bound.

 In Acts 10 there is another account of how Peter, after being empowered by the Holy Spirit, shared the good news of Jesus.
 As he preached to the crowd, God moved on them in power.

 Acts 10:44 says, “While Peter was still speaking these words, the Holy Spirit came on all who heard the message.”

 May the same happen today as you read this.